Under-the-radar hangouts: The Gold Bar

 Talk about hidden in plain sight – this watering hole, housed in a former bank, is a gem of a city centre find, thinks Jessica Carter

 Hotel bars are where great nights out go to die.
-If the lack of atmosphere doesn’t kill them, the late opening hours mean these places attract the ones that are already on their last legs.
+If it's not the lack of atmosphere that kills them, the late opening hours mean these places attract the ones that are already on their last legs.
 When it’s late and options are few, but giving up the ghost isn’t a favourable choice quite yet, they can be seen limping towards a hotel in search of a final resting place.

 The fact that you can’t see into most hotel bars from the street – thanks to the nature of them being, you know, inside hotels – doesn’t help.
 Wondering through the lobby and down corridors only to potentially find the bar devoid of atmosphere (not to mention punters) isn’t ideal.

 So, these places never really top the list of joints to hit up for a cocktail or three when you’re planning a drink with mates.
 I mean, I’ve never before thrown The Gold Bar – the offering at Bristol Harbour Hotel – into the hat.
 Thing is, though, it feels nothing like a hotel bar – and not just because it has its own entrance.